terra-money/docs/docs/full-node/run-a-full-terra-node/sync.md

-# During sync
+# Sync

+After [Joining a public network](join-a-network.md#join-a-public-network), your node will begin to sync.

-::: warning Sync start times
+::: {admonition} Sync start times
+:class: caution

 Nodes take at least an hour to start syncing.
 This wait is normal.
 Before troubleshooting a sync, please wait an hour for the sync to start.
 :::

 ## Monitor the sync